-Created in 2020 by the University of Alberta, the Alberta Mentoring Partnership, and the Canadian Mentoring Partnership, the Canadian Centre for Mentoring Research’s objectives are to:
+Created in 2020 by the University of Alberta, the Alberta Mentoring Partnership, and Mentor Canada, the Canadian Centre for Mentoring Research’s objectives are to:

 The Canadian Centre for Mentoring Research emerged from the joint efforts of Canadian researchers and mentoring professionals who noted the need for greater connections amongst researchers and between researchers and practitioners.